gwu-cs-sysprog/lectures/05/01_lecture.md

 Files have a finite size, and the data remains in the file after being read -- unlike with pipes where data is removed out of the pipe when read.
 For files, subsequent reads and writes must progress through the contents of the file, but we must also to be able to go back and read previously read data.
 Lets understand what happens when we `read` or `write` from a file -- we'll focus only on `read` to start, but both behave similarly.
-Each file descriptor^[I'll try and call it a "file descriptor" when we know the descriptor is to a file.] tracks an *offset* into the file at which the next `read` will access data.
+*Each file descriptor*^[I'll try and call it a "file descriptor" when we know the descriptor is to a file.] tracks an *offset* into the file at which the next `read` will access data.
 Lets go through an example of a file that contains the alphabet:

 ```